Fix448/gem-fabric/README.md

 To customise things further, use the command /gem settings <gem> <modifier> <value>.

+Please make sure that if you have customized some things, you have typed in /gem save!

 The idea is from the mystic SMP and the videos are [here](https://www.youtube.com/watch?v=VZSXLkJRAT8&list=PLflCuSjH2M8pAiRPs5mSEp1M2mI_W9G2L)  (it's a german project).